Barandis/kessel/src/docs/parsers/satisfy.md

 #### Parameters

-* `fn` The predicate function that the next character must pass in order for the parser to succeed.
+* `fn`: The predicate function that the next character must pass in order for the parser to succeed.

 #### Success